azahinhasan/product_order_with_nest/README.md

 3. Setup Database
   - Create a PostgreSQL database.
   - Create a `.env` file and provide all info.
 For reference check `.env.example`.
-  - Run following commands to cerate tables with indexing
+  - Run following commands to cerate tables with indexing <br/>
+    `Note: intall sequelize-cli on the system if it's not.`
      ```bash
     npm run migrate
     ```